-The first group proposed to turn the plastic waste into materials for construction.
-The second group developed the idea of turning plastic waste into a "compost wall".
+The first group proposed to turn the plastic waste into building construction material.
+The second group proposed to turn the plastic waste into a form of compost wall.
 This idea is relevant because Faso has very poor soil.
-The third group envisioned designing a treatment center for upgrading waste and turning plastic into bags or other products of public interest.
+The third group envisioned designing and developing a treatment center for upgrading the waste and turning the plastic materials into some bags or other products of public interest.
 The fourth group came up with the idea of making coal ecological or organic by using biodegradable materials.
-Finally, the last group worked on a municipal unit for upgrading waste management with organic waste.
+Finally, the last group worked on a municipal unit for upgrading waste dealing with organic waste.